rnxden/wallpapergen/README.md

 # Wallpaper Generator

+WallpaperGen is a simple Python script to generate wallpapers for my phone and laptop.

 ## Requirements

 To get started with the repository, ensure the following dependencies are installed on your system: